 Edinburgh’s iconic tenements, Georgian New Town properties and post-war social housing in areas like Leith, Gorgie, Dalry, Craigmillar, Granton and Pilton suffer from widespread damp, mould, and disrepair due to 35% of stock predating 1919 (many without modern damp-proof courses), shared tenement roofs and walls, cold wet climate, and fuel poverty.
 City of Edinburgh Council has spent £8.2 million tackling damp and mould in 2024–2025 alone, with complaints soaring 52% since 2022.
-While Awaab’s Law is England-specific, Scottish tenants benefit from strong protections under the Housing (Scotland) Act 2006 Repairing Standard and the new Investigation and Commencement of Repair (Scotland) Regulations 2026.
 We are the Edinburgh housing disrepair claims specialists on a genuine No Win No Fee basis.

 Edinburgh faces a significant damp and mould crisis.
 Freedom of Information data reveals the City of Edinburgh Council spent £8.2 million tackling damp and mould across homes in 2024–2025 (£4.1m per year average).
 Complaints soared 52% from 1,215 in 2022 to 1,849 in 2024, with 1,591 reports in 2025 alone – nearly five cases every day.
 Approximately 35% of the city’s housing stock predates 1919, with many lacking modern damp-proof courses, making rising damp and penetrating moisture through shared tenement walls and roofs a persistent problem.
 NHS Lothian data links these conditions to 18% higher childhood asthma rates in affected postcodes (EH7, EH16) and increased winter hospitalisations.